Environmental sustainability in the CAP

 - helping farmers adapt to the challenges brought by climate change through investments and advice on new methods and technology.

 Through these measures, agricultural emissions declined by 21% between 1990 and 2017, without reducing production levels.
-The new CAP includes strengthened support for climate change mitigation, contributing to the Green Deal’s climate action goal of achieving net zero greenhouse gas emissions across the EU by 2050.
+The CAP 2023-27 includes strengthened support for climate change mitigation, contributing to the Green Deal’s climate action goal of achieving net zero greenhouse gas emissions across the EU by 2050.

 Protecting natural resources

 In order to protect the natural resources essential to agriculture, the CAP:

 - safeguards both the quantity and quality of water used in agriculture by establishing buffer strips along watercourses, supporting more efficient irrigation systems, and enhancing the enforcement of rules in nitrate vulnerable zones;

 - sets mandatory standards for minimum soil cover and encourages further practices that limit soil erosion and maintain organic matter;

 - protects air quality by encouraging reductions in ammonia emissions, placing restrictions on the burning of residues and preventing the spraying of pesticides in windy conditions.